Recognize domain profiles with Google+ labels

 On the desktop, domain labels also appear on profile cards in the Google+ People section and in Google+ search results.

-If you hide or include a user from the Google Apps Directory, there might be a delay of up to a few hours before the label visibility is corrected for that user.
+If you hide or include a user from the G Suite Directory, there might be a delay of up to a few hours before the label visibility is corrected for that user.